fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 In the end, I ended up with a suite of test cases of characteristics I learned about the code.

 Here's the kicker.
-I effectively discovered integration tests. <mark>Now that I had some test coverage, I could start doing small re-factorings to add unit tests.</mark>
+I effectively ended up with integration tests. <mark>Now that I had some test coverage, I could start doing small re-factorings to add unit tests.</mark>

 Effectively working **down** from the testing pyramid.